 The Nook division’s revenue sank 26 percent to $316 million in its third quarter, which includes the core holiday shopping months of November and December, according to a statement.
 The shortfall in demand forced the company to record charges from excess inventory, returns from retail partners and discounting.
 That doesn’t bode well for the unit’s future content revenue because devices drive those sales.
 Sales of digital content did rise 6.8 percent.

-The rest of the company (BKS) didn’t fare much better last quarter as retail revenue dropped 10 percent to $1.5 billion while its college chain posted a decline of 1.6 percent to $517 million.
+The rest of the company (BKS:US) didn’t fare much better last quarter as retail revenue dropped 10 percent to $1.5 billion while its college chain posted a decline of 1.6 percent to $517 million.
 For the fiscal year ending in April, same-store sales at retail will decline by as much as “mid-single digits,” according to the statement.
 At college, they will fall by “low- single digits.”

 Companywide revenue dropped 8.8 percent to $2.22 billion.
 Analysts estimated $2.4 billion, the average of five estimates.